 U.S. revenues decreased by \$189 million, or 12%, to \$1.416 billion for the fiscal year ended September 30, 2009 from \$1.605 billion for the fiscal year ended September 30, 2008 due to general economic pressures and the transition from physical sales to new forms of digital sales in the recorded music industry, which also adversely impacted our physical revenues.
 In addition, domestic revenues in the prior fiscal year included the release of the largest selling album of calendar 2007 in the U.S. according to SoundScan, "Noel", which sold over 4 million units in the U.S., largely during the first quarter of fiscal year 2008.
 The decrease in physical and other revenues of \$228 million was partially offset by an increase in digital revenues of \$44 million which continued to increase as the transition from physical sales to new forms of digital sales in the recorded music industry continues, but the rate of growth in the current-fiscal year was negatively impacted by the timing and success of commercial product introductions by our digital partners and continued economic pressures.
-As digital revenues between periods is becoming increasingly driven by the timing of our releases.
+As digital revenues become a greater percentage of overall revenues, fluctuations in digital revenues between periods is becoming increasingly driven by the timing of our releases.